dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 What I didn’t know was that besides City Hall, They also had cameras in my bedroom.
 But somehow They didn’t care what was on that sheet of paper.
 Perhaps They’d forgotten where I had gotten it.
 Paper is paper and many people think it’s dull.
 They probably thought They had done enough by sending a police officer to poke around and scare me away.

+Or maybe They weren’t watching because I was in my boxer shorts.

 I didn’t know any of that yet.
-I was just lucky, because if They had known what was going on someone would have leaped in to distract me at that moment.
+I was just lucky, because if They had known what was going on someone would have leaped in to distract me at that moment, boxer shorts or no.

 When I opened the paper, the title said <i>Disney Utilidor System™ Seahaven Island</i>.
 Gray lines showed a map of the island, with street names and prominent landmarks.
 I was familiar with that.
 But it was the black lines that made me weak in the knees.
 I sat down in my chair again.